Thoughts and Encouragements for Wounded Helpers

 - backgrounds from which we speak or behave in a certain way.

-taught norms and values, from childish emotions or from adult reasoning,
+norms and values, from childish emotions or from adult reasoning, but whether

 So, whether they are spiritually connected to God versus isolated from